WoeUSB/WoeUSB/CONTRIBUTING.md

 # Contribution guidelines

 Contribution is always welcomed in WoeUSB!
-However, please review the following guidelines throughly before contributing to make our lives easier.
+However, please review the following guidelines thoroughly before contributing to make our lives easier.

 ## Reporting bugs